 Between 1977 and 1992 up to a million Mozambicans died from fighting and famine in a war that ruined the economy and much of the countryside.
 The country was left with a legacy of landmines and amputees.
 Mozambique has been battered by colonial rule, civil war and famine.
 But since a peace deal ended 16 years of civil conflict the country has made big strides, becoming a magnet for foreign investment.

 Between 1977 and 1992 up to a million Mozambicans died from fighting and famine in a war that ruined the economy and much of the countryside.
 The country has been left with a legacy of landmines and amputees.

 A political settlement in 1992 was followed by stability and rapid economic growth for one of the world's poorest countries.
 However, it suffered serious setbacks when in 2000 and 2001 it was hit by floods which affected about a quarter of the population and destroyed much of its infrastructure.
 In 2002, a severe drought hit many central and southern parts of the country, including previously flood-stricken areas.
 Poverty remains widespread, with more than 50% of Mozambicans living on less than $1 a day.

 Africa Outreach / Adopt a child

 Your support of a child at the PEACE School enables us to provide basic medical care, an education, food, clothing, transportation, and most importantly, your child gets to learn about Jesus every day at school.
 You are a part of helping raise leaders who one day will lead a nation.
-Click here to pick a child / children that you would like to sponsor.
+Click here to sponsor a child.